Should you blanket your horses in the winter?

 Eating hay/roughage also helps keep horses warm in the winter.
 This process is called hindgut fermentation.
 You can research to learn more specifics about the process, but basically as their food digests, it ferments in the hindgut and produces heat as a byproduct.
 This does not directly warm the horses, but it helps them maintain their body temperature.
 This is why it’s crucial for horses to have access to some kind of quality roughage in the winter.

-Of course, this is just how our horses live, and yours might live this way, too, but it’s not the only way.
 There are many factors that go into the decision to blanket horses in the winter.
-Some horses don’t develop a thick enough coat because of breeding or age, and they need to be blanketed.
-Or if you show horses, you may blanket because you want your horses’ coats to stay slicked out for the show ring.
-I had an Anglo Arab years ago that grew a pretty pitiful winter coat, if you can even call it that, and he needed a blanket.
-The horse pictured below was an appaloosa I used to own, and he didn’t have any shelter from the cold at the time, so I put a blanket on him.
-We aren’t anti-blanket.
-We just prefer to let nature do its thing.
-If there comes a day when nature isn’t enough to keep our horses warm, then of course we would blanket, but for now they are all good the way God designed them.
+Some horses don’t develop a thick enough coat because of breeding or age and need to be blanketed.
+Or if you show horses, you may blanket to keep your horse’s coat slicked out for the show ring.
+I had an Anglo Arab years ago that grew a pretty pitiful winter coat–if you can even call it that–and he needed a blanket.
+The horse pictured below was an appaloosa I owned years ago, and he didn’t have any shelter from the cold at the time, so I put a blanket on him.

 Do you have horses?
 Do you blanket?
 Why or why not?